forze0912/impact/README.md

 Install the git with the main.exe

-aftwards create a file with a .impact extension.
+Afterwards create a file with a .impact extension.

-after all of that open Command Prompt or Terminal and run "Path/to/exe Yourfile.impact"
+After all of that open Command Prompt or Terminal and run "Path/to/exe Yourfile.impact"

 It should start to run